Opinion leadership: Examples

 In a strategic attempt to engage the public in environmental issues and his nonprofit, The Climate Project, Al Gore used the concept of opinion leaders.
 Gore found opinion leaders by recruiting individuals who were educated on environmental issues and saw themselves as influential in their community and amongst their friends and family.
 From there, he trained the opinion leaders on the information he wanted them to spread and enabled them to influence their communities.
 By using opinion leaders, Gore was able to educate and influence many Americans to take notice of climate change and change their actions.

 Matthew Nisbet describes the use of opinion leaders as intermediaries between scientists and the public as a way to reach the public via trained individuals who are more closely engaged with their communities, such as "teachers, business leaders, attorneys, policymakers, neighborhood leaders, students, and media professionals."
-Examples of initiatives that take this approach include Science & Engineering Ambassadors, sponsored by the National Academy of Sciences, and Science Booster Clubs, coordinated by the National Center for Science Education.
+Examples of initiatives that take this approach include science and engineering ambassadors sponsored by the National Academy of Sciences, and science booster clubs coordinated by the National Center for Science Education.